Growth Hormone (GH) Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 Test Preparation

-Preparation depends on the type of GH test being done.
+Preparation varies depending on the type of GH test.

 General Preparation